About this book

 About the Author

 Charles Taylor is emeritus professor of philosophy at McGill University.
-He is also the author of the much acclaimed books Sources of the Self and A Secular Age.
-He is the winner of the 2007 Templeton Prize.
+He is also the author of the acclaimed books Sources of the Self and A Secular Age and the winner of the 2007 Templeton Prize.